 Groundhogs love eating peas, carrot tops, squash, lettuce, sunflowers and more, and they don’t know it’s not theirs for the munching.
 Luckily, these simple solutions can protect your flowers and crops.

-Even though groundhogs are good climbers, you can protect your gardens with fencing and/or row covers, which work best when protecting relatively small areas.
-To be a successful barrier, a perimeter garden fence or row cover should:
+Even though groundhogs are good climbers, you can protect your gardens with fencing, which work best when protecting relatively small areas.
+To be a successful barrier, a perimeter garden fence should:

 Be made of a chicken or welded wire with mesh size no bigger than three by three inches.